Ages 7 – 9

-Children-grades Kindergarten through 5th grade-enter a stage of developmental integration in which they are organizing and combining various skills to accomplish increasingly complex tasks and to understand concepts.
+Children in Elementary through 5th Grade enter a stage of developmental integration in which they are organizing and combining various skills to accomplish increasingly complex tasks and to understand concepts.
 Children develop more fully into unique and curious individuals who comprehend and formulate questions and ideas about their immediate world.
 They learn to think logically, anticipate outcomes, classify objects and solve problems.
 Children are guided and challenged to reflect on their learning process, receive individual feedback, and vigorously revise work.
 The work carried out in this process mirrors the authentic and collaborative work of the real world.

-Primary children are busy.
-Completing tasks and projects that demonstrate their learning help children at Wholesome Generation build self-confidence as well as a sense of responsibility in the community.
+Our wholesome youth is busy.
+Completing tasks and projects that demonstrate their learning helps learners at Wholesome Generation build self-confidence as well as a sense of responsibility in the community.
 They explore, play, and take small and big risks.
 Guided by grade-specific academic frameworks in all content areas, children are given access to grand explorations of the world, and ways to think through complex problems leading to creative solutions.
 Through big studies, students actively research relevant content, discover new ideas and questions and develop their own theories.
-In keeping with Wholesome Generation’s mission and values, teachers in our Primary Program bring an intrinsic belief in the power and beauty of each child’s unique processes of learning.
+In keeping with Wholesome Generation’s mission and values, teachers in our Elementary program bring an intrinsic belief in the power and beauty of each child’s unique processes of learning.

 - School begins with a daily morning meeting.
 Once a week, the day begins with Community Meeting, an opportunity for teachers and students to share songs, to hear from all students, to participate together in a mindfulness practice.